-At it's core minimalism is about not letting your material possessions control you.
-It's as much about reducing stress as it is reducing "stuff" so if you are the type to worry about expensive clothes or electronics... don't buy them!
-The same effect can be achieved by looking in thrift stores or local classifieds.
+At its core, minimalism is about not letting your material possessions control you; it is as much about diminishing stress as it is about reducing 'stuff'.
+So, if you are the type to worry about expensive clothes or electronics, don't bring them!

 - What weather will I be encountering?